-15 Local Community
+14 Local Community

-- 15.1 Each council recognises that emphasis needs to be given to involving the local community in decisions about both the designation and the management of conservation areas.
+- 14.1 The Council recognises that emphasis needs to be given to involving the local community in decisions about both the designation and the management of conservation areas.
 What is valued by the community may add a new perspective to what is considered as 'special' and worthy of preservation by the local authority.
-Local communities have a vital role to play in the development and implementation of management plans for proposals to succeed. - 15.2 There are a range of existing community groups operating in the conservation areas whose local knowledge should be prioritised in the ongoing management of the area and provide opportunities for more proactive processes for enhancement and enforcement.
-The latter issue could potentially involve heritage wardens, who help to monitor change in the conservation areas.
+Local communities have a vital role to play in the development and implementation of management plans for proposals to succeed. - 14.2 There are a range of existing community groups operating in the Conservation Area whose local knowledge should be prioritised in the ongoing management of the area and provide opportunities for more proactive processes for enhancement and enforcement.
+The latter issue could potentially involve heritage wardens, who help to monitor change in the Conservation Area.